 Preheat oven to 350°.
 Beat first 3 ingredients at medium speed with an electric mixer 1 1/2 minutes or until thoroughly blended; add eggs, 1 at a time, beating well after each addition.

 Stir together brown sugar and cinnamon in a small bowl.

 Grease a 12-cup Bundt pan with shortening; sprinkle with 1 Tbsp. granulated sugar.

 Spoon one-third of batter into prepared pan; sprinkle brown sugar mixture evenly over batter.
 Top with remaining batter.
 5. Bake at 350° for 45 minutes or until a long wooden pick inserted in center of cake comes out clean.
 Cool cake in pan on a wire rack 15 minutes; remove from pan to wire rack, and cool 20 minutes.
-Drizzle Buttermilk-Vanilla Glaze over slightly warm cake.
+Drizzle Buttermilk-Vanilla Glaze (recipe below) over slightly warm buttermilk cake.